mohammadkarbalaee/oop-dart/readme.md

 ## Isolates in Dart

 Dart isolates are independent workers that run in their own memory space, enabling concurrent execution of code.
-Isolates communicate by passing messages.
+They communicate by passing messages.
+Let's delve into an example.

 ```dart
 import 'dart:isolate';